thoroughly edited 3/18/14 and 3/12/18.]

 include three sons of Josiah and one grandson.
 All of them have

 more than one name, and some of them similar names (Jehoiakim,

-Jehoiachin) so its hard not to get confused--as I did during today's
+Jehoiachin) so its hard not to get confused--as I have done plenty of

 Nebuchadnezzar and the Chaldeans (aka Babylonians and

 neo-Babylonians) took Nineveh in 612 BC.
 With Assyria on its last